jason89521/daxus/README.md

 [![PR's Welcome][pr-welcoming-image]][pr-welcoming-url]
 [![Test coverage][codecov-image]][codecov-url]

-Daxus is a server state management library that emphasizes developer control over data.
+Daxus is a server state management library for building a single source of truth of state.

 - Customizable data structure
+  - This feature enable you to build your a single source of truth
 - Auto deduplication
 - Revalidate on Focus
 - Revalidate on network reconnection